 All you have to do is pick a piece of art to replicate.
 It can be a painting, sculpture, or even a famous photograph.

 Many of the world’s biggest and best art galleries now offer online visits so take advantage of that and just browse.
 Who knows, you may get inspired just by looking at the art!

-Sometimes just changing up the way you do things can get you motivated and unstuck.
+Sometimes just changing up the way you do things can get you motivated, unstuck and out of a photography rut.
 One simple way you can do that is to just change your camera picture style (it may be called something else on your camera) or camera profile to Monochrome.

 As long as you are capturing images in the raw file format, you will still get a color file to work with during the processing phase.
 But the image you see on the camera’s LCD screen during playback will be black and white.

 Photographing in black and white can help you learn to see light and shadows as well.
 So if that is something you struggle with, then this one will be a double whammy for you!

 Black and white reduces the scene to just the tones of light.
 Look for the shadows and contrast.
 Go make some dramatic monochromatic images.